zozzlethena/docs/pages/FVM-tokenomics.md

 and `veFLOW` holders receive protocol fees, bribes, rebases, and governance power.

-## Version 3 Pulsechain Tokennomic Distribution

-The initial 315M FLOW
-* ~150M veFLOW are claimable via airdrop claim contract prior to epoch 1 flip.
-* 5m FLOW allocated to sale.
-And 5m allocatated to adding initial liquidity.
-50 million for protocol owned voting power.
-100m for future partners
+### The mint tank

-### 100M FLOW is in the mint tank contract and can only be used for minting future partner veFLOW
+42% veFLOW is in the mint tank contract and can only be used for minting future partner veFLOW 21.5% veFLOW is in the mint tank contract and can only be used for minting partner bribe rebates

+## Bribe Rebates

+Whitelisted protocols get 15% rebate in veFLOW each epoch based on total $ bribe amount (price of FVM at epoch flip is relevant).
+Top 4 bribers get additional 5% rebate of $ bribe amount in veFVM towards their native pool bribes the following epoch

 ### 50M FLOW
 50 million FLOW is in the mint tank to be used for protocol owned voting power.